 6. Personal Protective Equipment (PPE) and mask use

-July 2021: Masks are recommended by public health authorities in public indoor settings for all people aged 12+ who are not fully vaccinated.
+July 2021: Masks are recommended by public health authorities in public indoor settings for all people aged 12+, but not mandatory.

 CMTBC does not mandate the use of personal protective equipment.